Discrete random walks on the group Sol: Absolute continuity of harmonic measures

 Using commutation once more, for $\P_0$-a.e. choice of $\z$, we can factorize $\n_\z=b_{e^{-\g}} \ast \n_{aux}$ for some auxiliary measure $\n_{aux}$.
 The measure $b_{e^{-\g}}$ is absolutely continuous with respect to Lebesgue because $e^{-\g}$ belongs to $E$.
 By convolution, $\n_\z$ is also absolutely continuous with respect to Lebesgue measure for $\P_0$-a.e. $\z$.
 Thus by (\ref{decomposition}), $\n$ is absolutely continuous. \end{proof}

-\begin{remark} As observed by Kahane \cite{Ka} (see also section 6 in \cite{PSS}), the Hausdorff dimension of the set of parameters $\l$ in an interval $[\l_0,1]$ with $b_\l$ singular tends to zero as $\l_0$ approaches $1$.
-By the above proof, this guarantees a similar result in our setting, namely that the Hausdorff dimension of the set of parameters $\g$ in an interval $[0,\g_0]$ such that the conclusion of Theorem \ref{thmsolomyak} does not hold tends to $0$ when $\g_0$ approaches $0$. \end{remark}
+\begin{remark} As observed by Kahane \cite{Ka} (see also Section 6 in \cite{PSS}), the Hausdorff dimension of the set of parameters $\l$ in an interval $[\l_0,1]$ with $b_\l$ singular tends to zero as $\l_0$ approaches $1$.
+By the above proof, this guarantees a similar result in our setting, namely that the Hausdorff dimension of the set of parameters $\g$ in an interval $[0,\g_0]$ such that the conclusion of Theorem \ref{thmsolomyak} does not hold tends to $0$ when $\g_0$ approaches $0$.
+A recent notable result by Shmerkin states that the Hausdorff dimension of the set of parameters $\l$ in the interval $[1/2,1]$ with $b_\l$ singular is in fact zero \cite{Sh}.
+Again, a similar result in our setting holds for the set of parameter $\g$ in the interval $]0, \log(2)]$. \end{remark}

 \begin{remark} The particular choice of measures $\m_z$ and $\m_x$ in the hypothesis of Theorem \ref{thmsolomyak} is due to the necessity to apply results about Bernoulli convolution.
 By Theorem 1.3 and Corollary 5.2 in \cite{PS2}, Theorem \ref{thmsolomyak} can be generalized to the case $\m_x=\sum_{i=1}^m p_i \d_{d_i}$, for which the harmonic measure $\n$ is absolutely continuous for Lebesgue-a.e. choice of parameter $\log(1+\sqrt{b}) \leq \g \leq H(\m_x)$, where $b=\sup\{|\frac{d_i-d_j}{d_k-d_l}|, 1 \le i, j, k, l \le m, d_{k} \neq d_{l}\}$.
 One may naturally ask about generalization to other measures, but already for Bernoulli convolution, this seems to be a difficult task. \end{remark}